 BART’s Board of Directors approved an affordable housing policy in 2016, requiring a minimum of 20% of units produced through BART TOD projects be affordable.

-The affordable housing component of the West Oakland Station is still under development but will include, at a minimum, 20% of the residential units with rents that are affordable to residents who make 50% to 80% of the Area Median Income for Alameda County.
+The proposed 240 unit affordable housing component of the West Oakland Station is still under development constitutes 31% of the total number of residential units proposed as part of this transit-oriented development.
 Given the Bay Area’s high cost of housing and living, affordable housing located at transit stations is a regional priority as identified in Plan Bay Area, the region’s Regional Transportation Plan/Sustainable Communities Strategy.

 The proposed project is currently beginning the planning review process at the City of Oakland.
-The current project schedule calls for construction to begin as early as 2020.
+The current project schedule calls for construction to begin as early as the fall of 2021.